neiltranterralogic/roku_builder/README.md

 Official docs for packaging an application can be found [in the sdk](https://sdkdocs.roku.com/display/sdkdoc/Packaging+Your+Application), however the basic steps are:

-1. Side-load your application onto a Roku device for testing.
 1. Run the genkey utility to generate a key.
 This key will sign packages.
 This step only needs to be done once.
+1. Add the key to your configuration file.
+This will also only need to be done once.
-1. Run the package utility to generate the package.
+1. Run the package utility to generate package.
+This will create a .pkg file in /tmp.
-1. Download the package from the Roku device to your computer.

 RokuBuilder makes running each of these steps easy, without needing to use the Roku device web interface or telnet.

 #### Projects and Stages

-The configuration for this gem allows you to define any number of project and any number of stages for each project.
+The configuration for this gem allows you to define any number of projects and any number of stages for each project.
 It is intended that each app be defined as a project and then the stages for that project would allow you to define production/staging/etc. stages.